 While we can make a floor lighter by sanding off the existing stain, it’ll only be as light as the wood.
 For example, we can’t make a dark wood white.
 But if someone applied an espresso stain to oak, we can bring the floors back to their natural oak look.
 Lightening a color is possible, depending on the wood.
 (The vast majority of the time, the flooring is indeed oak).

-In summary: if you want us to match a new floor to your existing floor, we can make it match pretty well.
-If we’re refinishing the existing floor, installing the new floor, and refinishing it all together, we can make it match really well.
+In summary: if you want us to match a new floor to your existing floor, we can blend it pretty well.
+If we’re refinishing the existing floor, installing the new floor, and refinishing it all together, we can blend it really well.

 Can you repair my floors during the hardwood floor refinishing process?